Spectral gaps of random graphs and applications: Random topology

 The foundational work on the Linial-Meshulam complexes is a cohomological analogue of the~\ER connectivity theorem. \begin{LMW} Let ${\bf k}$ be any finite field, $d \ge 2$ fixed, $f(n) \to \infty$ be any slowly growing function, and $Y \sim Y_d(n,p)$.
 If

-then w.h.p.\ $H^{d-1}(Y, k) = 0$, and if
+then w.h.p.\ $H^{d-1}(Y, {\bf k}) = 0$, and if

-then w.h.p.\ $H^{d-1}(Y, k) \neq 0$. \end{LMW} For the case that $d=2$ and ${\bf k}={\Z}_2,$ this is due to Linial and Meshulam~\cite{LM06}, while for the version stated, this is due to Meshulam and Wallach~\cite{MW09}.
+then w.h.p.\ $H^{d-1}(Y, {\bf k}) \neq 0$. \end{LMW} For the case that $d=2$ and ${\bf k}={\Z}_2,$ this is due to Linial and Meshulam~\cite{LM06}, while for the version stated, this is due to Meshulam and Wallach~\cite{MW09}.
 By the universal coefficient theorem, these results imply the corresponding theorem for the cohomology with $\Q$ coefficients.
-It remains an open problem whether or not the same theorem holds with $\Z$ coefficients.
-It is shown by the authors in~\cite{HKP} that for $p \geq 80d\log n / n$, $H^{d-1}(Y, \Z) = 0$ by other techniques.
+For $\Z$ coefficients, it is shown by the authors in~\cite{HKP} that for $p \geq 80d\log n / n$, $H^{d-1}(Y, \Z) = 0$ by other techniques.
+For $d=2,$ work of \cite{LuczakPeled} establishes $2\log n/n$ as the sharp threshold for vanishing $\Z$ homology.

 The threshold $p \sim d\log n / n$ is also the threshold for the existence of isolated $(d-1)$-faces in the complex, i.e. faces that are not included in any $d$-face.
 Indeed, the presence of isolated faces is precisely the reason that the cohomology is nonzero below this threshold.
 In fact, a finer statement can be made about the number of isolated $(d-1)$-faces. \begin{lemma} Let $I$ denote the number of isolated $(d-1)$ faces in $Y_d(n,p).$ Suppose that for fixed $c,$